 - Anemia, caused by a low number of red blood cells.
 Red blood cells carry oxygen throughout the body.

 - Thrombocytopenia, a low number of platelets.
 Platelets help the blood to clot to stop bleeding.

 - Mouth sores

-Some side effects can be serious enough to create delays in treatment.
+Some chemo side effects can be serious.
 These may include febrile neutropenia, anemia, thrombocytopenia, fatigue, and nausea and vomiting.
-You can learn more about these serious side effects on this site or by talking to your doctor.
+You can learn more about these serious chemo side effects on this site or by talking to your doctor.
 Preparing to manage chemo side effects is a good way to increase the odds that you get the most out of your treatment plan.

 Try to Avoid Infections

-During chemo, you may be vulnerable to infection.
-There are ways you can help protect yourself.
+During strong chemo, you may be at risk for infection.
+There may be ways you can help protect yourself.
 Here are some things you can do:

 - Wash your hands frequently with soap and water.
 This is especially important after you use the toilet and before cooking and eating.

 - Avoid people who have diseases—such as colds or the flu—that you can catch.

 - Clean cuts and scrapes right away with warm water and soap.
 Cover with a bandage.
 Ask your doctor and care team if using antibiotic creams is right for you.